wzrad/website/content/posts/19-06-11-unintended-consequences.md

 date: "2019-06-11"
 ---

 _I'm publishing this post on the 12th, but I wrote it in my head yesterday.
 And it's about yesterday.
-Whatever, I'm redefining what "daily" means, and I'm perfectly comfortable with it._
+Whatever, we've redefined "daily", and I'm perfectly comfortable with it._

 I went for a bike ride to the Chicago Botanic Gardens today.
 I want to do a longer ride every two weeks while it's summer and I'm unemployed.
 When I left in the morning, I realized that I didn't have a water bottle.
 I own two sport bottles, but they were nowhere to be found.
 I have of trouble keeping track of things., especially things I don't use frequently.